ayunami2000/webvm/README.md

 ### configuring sound:

-change it to your preferred audio api method https://almoghamdani.github.io/audify/enums/rtaudioapi.html
+change `RtAudioApi.WINDOWS_WASAPI` to your preferred audio api method https://almoghamdani.github.io/audify/enums/rtaudioapi.html

 then change the default text specifying the audio device to your speaker (or (virtual) microphone)